yggdrasil-network/yggdrasil-network.github.io/installation-linux-deb.md

 sudo apt-get install yggdrasil
 ```

+⚠️ **WARNING**: Distribution packages are often out-of-date!
+If you are unable to connect to peers, this is probably due to a minor (0.x) version mismatch.
+Use `apt show yggdrasil` to verify the package version against the latest [GitHub Releases](https://github.com/yggdrasil-network/yggdrasil-go/releases).

 ## Package install from the S3 repository

 On some platforms, e.g. Raspberry Pi, you may need to start by installing